diethardsteiner/bissolTableDataEditor/README.md

 - Only current web browsers are supported.
 The main editor page makes use of the *contenteditable* attribute which is only supported by recent web browsers.
 - Only one columns is supported for the **primary key**.
 The primary key has to be defined for the update logic.
 Note that the primary key has to be properly defined with auto increment on the database side for this to work.
 - If there is a DB error while adding, updating or removing records, only a generic error is shown in the web UI.
 This has to do with the fact that currently PDI DB steps do not feed back any DB error message details.
 A Jira case has been created for this feature to be implemented.

+## General Workflow

+Once the plugin is installed a user of the role admin can select tables via the **Admin** page and choose which columns can be viewed and edited.
+Only then a standard end user can edit the data of a specific table via the **Main** page.

 ## Configuration